We are located in the new Gates Dell Complex building next to ACES, GDC 2.702.

 I took an Entry-level course more than once / at another institution / by exam.
 How is this calculated?

 Grades for Entry-Level courses not taken at The University of Texas at Austin will be used in the calculation of the Entry-Level Sequence GPA.
 The Entry-Level CS GPA is computed over all Entry-Level courses taken.
 If you make below a C- on an Entry-Level course, you are permitted one additional attempt at the course.
 In this case, the highest grade achieved in the course will be used to calculate the Entry-Level GPA.
-If you received credit by exam for an Entry-Level course, the course will count towards meeting Entry-Level requirements, but a grade will not factor into your Entry-Level GPA.
-Please keep in mind that dropped attempts are included in the "2 attempt" requirement, unless they are done through non-academic procedures.
+Please keep in mind that dropped attempts are included in the "2 attempt" requirement.

 CS Courses/Degree Plans